emberjs/guides/source/getting-started/glossary.md

 ## Polyfill
-This is concept that typically means providing JavaScript which tests for features that are missing (prototypes not defined, etc) and "fills" them by providing an implementation.
+This is a concept that typically means providing JavaScript which tests for features that are missing (prototypes not defined, etc) and "fills" them by providing an implementation.

 ## Promise